What Is Courage to Call?

 - Peer Navigation -

 Courage to Call Navigators provide over-the-phone peer suppport in navigating the service system through the provision of accurate information, assistance and referral, proactive check-in, follow-up assistance, program enrollment and advocacy with the ultimate goal of providing enrollment assistance in the services they need.

-Courage to Call is a countywide San Diego program serving: Individuals who have served in any branch of the Military, Reserves or National Guard regardless of their discharge status, and those who have left the military and need help finding support and services.
-Courage to Call is also available to family members or those who are concerned about the emotional health and well-being of those who have served in the Military, Reserves or National Guard.
-Community organizations, agencies, and providers that want training to improve cultural awareness and understanding for serving those with a military or military family background.
+Courage to Call is a San Diego County program serving individuals who have served in any branch of the military, reserves or national guard - regardless of their discharge status - to need help find support and services.
+Courage to Call is also available to family members or those who are concerned about the emotional health and well-being of those who have served.
+Courage to Call can also help community organizations, agencies, or service providers looking for training to improve cultural awareness and understanding of those with a military or military family background.
 For more information email email@example.com.

 Funded by the County of San Diego HHSA Mental Health Services under the Mental Health Services Act.
 This is a collaboration in partnership with:

 Additional funding to support Military and Veteran specialty services and technology granted by: